wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/1-introduction.md

 In this module, you will:

 - Learn about the key components of Windows Virtual Desktop and the deployment options
-- Deploy a customized workspace with a virtual desktop and remote app to users
+- Deploy a customized workspace with a virtual desktop and remote app

 ## Prerequisites